Average Motorcycle Accident Settlement Amount in California

 Death

-Examples of expenses in a wrongful death case include:
+Examples of wrongful death damages include:

 • Funeral and burial costs

-• Loss of income that the deceased would have provided
+• Loss of income and support

-• Emotional pain and suffering endured by the family
+• Emotional pain and suffering

 Insurance